 H. Interim Updates to Geographical or Other Data after a Model has been Determined to be Acceptable by the Commission.
 If a modeling organization updates geographic location data within the model or makes other updates to data where the underlying model determined acceptable by the Commission has not been updated or revised, the modeling organization shall notify the Chair of the Commission in writing.
 The notification shall detail the nature of the updates and the effect on the modeled results.

-The notification shall include Form A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code, Form A-4, Output Ranges, Form A-8, Probable Maximum Loss for Florida, and Form S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled, completed for the current accepted model and the proposed updated/revised version of the model, and a percentage change comparison between the two versions.
+The notification shall include Form V-2, Hurricane Mitigation Measures Range of Changes in Damage, Form A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code, Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), and Form S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled, completed for the current accepted model and the proposed updated/revised version of the model, and a percentage change comparison between the two versions.
 The proposed interim data update designation as assigned by the modeling organization shall be clearly identified.

 If a modeling organization updates geographic location data within the model, the modeling organization shall also provide maps showing ZIP Code centroids (previous and updated) for the entire state of Florida.
 The modeling organization shall provide a sorted list of all ZIP Code centroid movements of one mile or more, the top ten movements (if fewer than ten move at least one mile), and a list of new and retired ZIP Codes.
 The corresponding primary county for each ZIP Code listed shall be provided.
 The modeling organization shall provide a list of all ZIP Code related databases used by the model and describe the impact to these databases due to the updated ZIP Codes (including roughness factors, building construction, and ZIP Code specific vulnerability functions).